 Plus, having a good milking pail helps a lot with keeping your milk sanitary.
 Who knew one little pail could be such a great gift?
 But it certainly can be.

 3. Soaps and Lotions

 Homesteaders love to get smell good stuff just as much as the next person.
 Soap is great for cleaning up after a long day.

-Also, lotion is great to help with dry, cracked hands.
-So if you are looking for a functional gift this is definitely one of them.
+Also, a lotion is great to help with dry, cracked hands.
+In case you are looking for a functional gift, this is definitely it.

 4. Fermenting Kit

 Fermenting your own food is something that many people do today.
-The reason is because it helps support better gut health, and you can have delicious food without spending a lot of money.
+The reason is that it helps support better gut health, and you can have delicious food without spending a lot of money.

 With all of that in mind, a fermenting kit is one of the great holiday gift ideas you can buy.
 It is also rather inexpensive as well, which is another added bonus.

 5. Fruit and Nut Trees

 Also, nut trees aren’t that different.
 They take a lot longer than fruit trees to begin to see production.
 However, they add value to your property and are a great addition.
 Getting them for a loved one who owns a homestead would be an investment towards their dream.

 6. Rain Collection System

 We have had a dry fall so far this year.
 Let me tell you, I felt it.
-The reason is because we water our plants and animals with rain water that we have collected.
+The reason is that we water our plants and animals with rainwater that we have collected.

 When the rain stopped our barrels began drying out.
 However, I can’t tell you how much we love our rain catchment system.
 It is a great gift that could be used around any homestead, no matter how small or large.

 7. Food Dehydrator

 I have never dried so much fruit as I have this year.
-The apples were gorgeous, and I froze them until my freezer was going to explode.
+The apples were gorgeous, and I froze them until my freezer was about to explode.